 Travel insurance policies cover belongings against loss or theft, extra costs if flights are cancelled, and medical treatment if you have an accident or become ill and repatriation home in the event of an accident or death.

 For further details about those products check out our Insurance Guide, or better still discuss your own situation with an expert who can help you make the right decisions on what's best

 Speak to an expert first...

-We have a nationwide team of Financial Advisers, so if you’d like to talk to one of them from your area, you can book a time for a free no obligation chat about your circumstances and what could be right for you:
+We have access to a nationwide team of Monument Financial Advisers*, so if you’d like to talk to one of them from your area, you can book a time for a free no obligation chat about your circumstances and what could be right for you: